jyablonski/pyspark_prac/jacobs_notes.md

    5) Task (B)
 5) Job
    - Can be described as an entire script.
 Code that takes an input dataset, does some operations, and outputs it someplace else.
-   - Consists of multiple Stages.
+   - Consists of 1 or more Stages.
 6) Stage
-   - A Stage is comprised of 1 or more tasks.
+   - Sequence of tasks that can be ran together, in parallel, with no shuffles.
-   - A Job can have multiple Stages.
+   - Consists of 1 or more Tasks.
 7) Tasks
-   - Go inside of a stage.
+   - Single unit of operation applied to a single partition, executed in a single thread in an Executor.
    - If you have more than 1 of the same task, each of those tasks will do the same exact thing just on a different part of the data.
    - A Task uses 1 CPU Core / Slot to operate on 1 partition of your data.
    - Tasks are the only thing interacting with your hardware.
 Everything else is for organization and structure of the process.